lunarphp/lunar/docs/src/upgrading.md

 php artisan lunar:migrate:getcandy
 ```

+#### Instructions for Custom Application (Optional)
+We realise that developers may have added their own fields to a number of the `getcandy_` tables.
+In order for your upgrade to include the custom fields.
+Please move any migration files which previously extended GetCandy over to `database/migrations/upgrade`
+Next step you will need to change the migration namespace from `GetCandy\Base\Migration` to `Lunar\Base\Migration`

 #### What this command will do

 - Remove any previous GetCandy migrations from the `migrations` table.